wizeline/tea/src/Form/Readme.md

 - `maxLength: number` number of max characters that the input value should be in length
 - `placeholder: string` place holder text to be shown
 - `autocomplete: boolean` specifies whether a form or input field should have autocomplete on or off
+- `label: string` the label of the input
+- `errorMessage: string` the error meesage to display
+- `error: boolean` specifies that th einput should be in a error state, showing the error message
+- `icon: string` the name of the `<Icon />` to be shown in

 ##### Button
 - Buttons created with the `html` `<button>` element are equal and richer than those created with a `<input type="submit" />` [[more info]](https://stackoverflow.com/questions/7117639/input-type-submit-vs-button-tag-are-they-interchangeable)